ERnsTL/flowd/flowd-rs/README.md

 * TODO trace:dump is the only trace:* message that has the "type" parameter.
 Looks like the runtime should just capture everything, but then at the final point, the trace:dump request asks just for a subset of the trace and the runtime has to throw most of the trace data away. -> would make more sense to request the type of dump at the trace:start request and trace:dump retrievies that type of dump.
 Then the runtime would capture only useful data, would be more efficient, throws nothing away.
 * TODO trace:dump do we have to return the field "type" on the response message?
 If the could be multiple requests for trace dumps, then for request-response correlation it would make sense.
 Otherwise, it would be redundant.
 * TODO documentation for trace:dump says "undefined".
+* TODO the documentation of graph:clear says "initialize an empty graph".
+The wording creates the impression of creating a new graph, but the intention of this message seems to be to clear the current graph?
+OTOH, the description of the field "id" says: "identifier for the graph being created".
+How to remove a graph?
+Also the command "clear" is different from "create" usually.
+* TODO general: why is there often times a parameter "graph" when there are no messages to create, delete or load another graph?
+* TODO inconsistency in graph:clear it is "id" and "name" but described as "human-readable label for the graph being created", but in runtime:runtime it is "id" and "label".
+Why not call it id+label in both messages?
+(And additionally, have the "description" field.)
+* TODO graph:clear how to interpret the field "main"? not sure at all.
+* TODO graph:clear the field "library" how to interpret this? format of this component library id?
+Where do components come from?
+Who defines the component library, how to add and remove and manage component libraries?
+Where is this component library stored?
+Or is this simply implementation-specific and left open?
+Or is this field meant as "the identifier of this graph if it is used as a component, under what name it should be listed in the component library"?
+* TODO documentation for graph:error is completely missing in the spec

 Clarifications for Graph schema: